antoniocoratelli/evdaa-framework/README.md

 MATLAB framework for distributed load balancing problems simulation.
 Based on the [*EVDAA* algorithm][3].

+The algorithm solves a multi-agent assignment problem, in which a group of agents has to reach a consensus on an optimal distribution of tasks, under communication and assignment constraints, minimizing the maximum load assigned to each agent.

 ## Install
 - Download the [zip file][1] of the source code
 - Extract the zip file to `<some-path>`